 Leads arrive through a myriad of channels such as Linkedin, lead collection forms and vendors.
 Argos Labs shares a simple example of how they automate nurturing leads from Linkedin in their RPA+ Assistomation video.

-Though sales personnel should be focusing on building relations and selling, in most organizations most of their time is spent on operational activities.
+Though sales personnel should focus on building relations and selling, most of their time is spent on operational activities in most organizations.

 RPA offers a method to automate those activities:

 This is a case of data replication.
 Same sales data needs to exist in both CRM and accounting systems.
 Instead of manual data replication, bots can update accounting records, prepare and deliver invoices from the right email accounts.

 Updating interactions to CRM is time consuming and unproductive yet necessary.
 Because Salesforce acts needs to act as the source of truth regarding customer interactions.
 That’s why there are all sorts of memes about “If it is not in salesforce, then it doesn’t exist.”

 There is an emerging class of solutions that allow companies to integrate their email, call and other communication data to CRM.
 If you can not find a good solution for the CRM system you are using, you could write a simple bot to update your CRM records with customer contact data.

 Customer contact centers rely on a number of different systems provided by a variety of vendors.
 Level 1 contact desks mostly process a high volume of simple repetitive tasks, an ideal match for RPA.